vibaiher/vibaiher.com/source/posts/vcg-first-edition.html.markdown

 * **1** paella.
 * Some **ping-pong** and **table soccer** games played.

-Although we only argued about someones, I think all of us learned something at the end so, at least for me, it was a pleasure to attend and I expect we can repeat this type of conference soon.
+Although we only argued about some of them, I think all of us learned something at the end so, at least for me, it was a pleasure to attend and I expect we can repeat this type of conference soon.

 ### Credits